 We, along with our directors, officers and stockholders have agreed with the underwriters not to dispose of or hedge any common stock or securities convertible into or exchangeable or exercisable for shares of common stock during the period from the date of this prospectus continuing through the date 12 months after the date of this prospectus, without the prior written consent of the representative.
-Our officers and directors and the holders of all of our shares of common stock have agreed that, for 12 months following the effective date of the representative in accordance with its customary brokerage practices either on a principal or agency basis.
+Our officers and directors and the holders of all of our shares of common stock have agreed that, for 12 months following the effective date of the registration statement, any sales of our securities shall be made through the representative in accordance with its customary brokerage practices either on a principal or agency basis.
 An appropriate legend shall be marked on the face of the certificates representing all such securities.